aa-morgan/tfl-bikepoint-cacher/README.md

 This library was created to be able to continuously call the TfL `/BikePoint` endpoint, and save the `NbBikes`, `NbDocks`, and `NbEmptyDocks` values to a permanent cloud storage (in this case Google Drive).

-I will be running this cacher on a Raspberry Pi, uploading the data to a dedicated Google Drive account, and making this data available through a link which will shortly be posted on this GitHub repository.
+I will be running this cacher, uploading the data to a dedicated Google Drive account, and making this data available through a link which will shortly be posted on this GitHub repository.

 Install
 -------